 Profile

-I am the Director of Clinical Research, at St Bartholomew’s Hospital developing research and clinical academic career opportunities for nurses and allied health professionals (AHP) in cardiovascular care.
-At SBH there are a number of nurses/AHPs pursuing a clinical academic career undertaking internships, MSs and PhDs.
-JS is also the Society of Cardiothoracic Surgery (SCTS) Nursing and AHP academic lead, is a member of the Association of Cardiovascular Nursing and Allied Professions (ACNAP) Board (Treasurer) and is a Florence Nightingale Foundation Aspiring Dean Scholar 2018.
+Julie Sanders is the Director of Clinical Research at St Bartholomew’s Hospital (SBH) and Clinical Professor of Cardiovascular Nursing at QMUL. developing research and clinical academic career opportunities for nurses and allied professionals (AP).
+At SBH there are a number of nurses/APs pursuing a clinical academic career undertaking internships, MSs and PhDs.
+Julie is also a Society of Cardiothoracic Surgery (SCTS) Nursing and AHP Ambassador, is Chair of the Association of Cardiovascular Nursing and Allied Professions (ACNAP) Science Committee, is a member of The Aortic Dissection Charitable Trust Research Advisory Group and is an NIHR DACF panel member and Academy and ICA mentor.

 • Royal College of Nursing (RCN).